 Chao Han

 Hello!
 I’m a postdoctoral researcher at the University of Toronto Scarborough.
-I work with Dr. Philip Monahan to study how the brain transforms sounds into meaning, using behavioral and EEG experiments.
+I work with Dr. Philip Monahan and Dr. Yoonjung Kang, investigating how the human brain transforms speech sounds into meaning.
+My research combines behavioral methods and EEG to study speech perception, phonological representation, and cue weighting across languages.
 Before coming to Toronto, I completed my PhD in linguistics and cognitive science at the University of Delaware under the supervision of Dr. Arild Hestvik.
 I also received training in applied linguistics as a master student at Beijing Foreign Studies University.

 I’m currently working on the following questions: